testfairy/docs/docs/04_iOS_SDK/02_Changelog.md

 ### Version 1.9.1
 Released 2017-04-11

-* [NEW] Use `[TestFairy setUserId]` to tell as who is the current user, it will help you to find the user in the TestFairy dashboard
+* [NEW] Use `[TestFairy setUserId]` to tell who is the current user, it will help you to find the user in the TestFairy dashboard
 * [NEW] Use `[TestFairy setAttribute]` with key-value to add additional data to the current session
 * [BUGFIX] Stability improvements
 * [DEPRECATED] `identify` and `setCorrelationId`.
 These have been replaced with `setAttribute` and `setUserId` resepectively.